5eunji/Final-project-G3/README.md

 Discuss how the characters’ emotions are conveyed through tone and intonation.

-👦👧 Students' Role: 교수님 피드백으로 수정완료
+👦👧 Students' Role:

-Students record their role-play, upload the files via a Google Form
+Students record their role-play, upload the files via a Google Form.